-On domestic front, with Indian economy continuing to grow fastest amongst major Global economies, there are several opportunities across the Board for the Company to leverage its performance.
-Your Company is stretegically placed and enjoys preferable choice of brand in its line of products.
+On domestic front, with Indian economy continuing to grow fastest amongst major Global economies, there are several opportunities across the Board for the Company to leverage its performance besides new opportunities in Biogas, Navy & Coast Guard.
+Your Company is strategically placed and enjoys preferable choice of brand in its line of products.